antonw51/school-activity/HT2024/English/WinningAMillion.md

 A million dollars is rather overkill to all invest, especially as someone with no trader knowledge.
 My go-to would probably be to allocate around 500,000$ to 650,000$ to just diversify, spread out.
 Invest in some index funds, try to gamble on some volatile market shares; the options are really limitless.

 Worst case scenario?
 I flung half a million dollars, **whoops.** But realisticslly there isn't much good I would normally do with a million dollars.
-I'd gain insightful knowledge, that's the goal.
+I'd gain insightful experince, that's the goal.

 Best case scenario however, I grow a somewhat reasonably diversified trading portfolio which _can_ make me more money.
 It might not last, but it's a start.

-## The slightly less boring
+## The 'slightly' less boring

 _Boring stuff aside_, let's move on to the ~350,000$ I left myself earlier.
 This is my spending budget, way more than I'm planning to spend, but it's something.